hphelion/documentation/cloudos/install.customize-network-connections.md

 * **Mode 2 (balance-xor)**

 > Mode 2 transmits based on XOR formula.
-(Source MAC address is XOR’d with destination MAC address) modula slave count.
+(Source MAC address is XOR'd with destination MAC address) modula slave count.
 This mode selects the same slave for each destination MAC address and provides load balancing and fault tolerance.

 * **Mode 3 (broadcast)**